Zibanejad skates, but still isn’t ready to play for Rangers

 Mika Zibanejad skates, but still isn’t ready to play for Rangers

-Mika Zibanejad in improving, but the Rangers center will miss his ninth game since suffering a concussion.
+Mika Zibanejad is improving, but the Rangers center will miss his ninth game since suffering a concussion.

 Mika Zibanejad took part in the morning skate, but didn’t dress Friday against the Kings at the Garden, and won’t Saturday in Boston, his eighth and ninth missed games while recovering from a concussion.
-Before Friday, the Rangers were 3-3-1 without their No. 1 center.
+Before Friday, the Rangers are 4-3-1 without their No. 1 center.

 Coach Alain Vigneault said Zibanejad, who had 22 points in 24 games, continues to improve and will skate on his own Saturday and practice on Monday.